Lane Kenworthy, The Good Society

 In addition, many Americans don’t trust that government will act effectively.
 As figures 5-10 show, most have only some or hardly any confidence in the president and Congress, a majority only sometimes or never trust the government to “do what is right,” half don’t believe government is run for the benefit of all the people, and many think government waste is commonplace.

 For these reasons and perhaps others, many Americans favor limited government.3 For instance, when asked whether they would “rather have a smaller government providing fewer services or a bigger government providing more services,” usually more than half say they prefer a smaller government providing fewer services, as figure 11 indicates.
+And as figure 12 shows, nearly half say “the less government the better” as opposed to “there are more things that government should be doing.”

 MOST AMERICANS LIKE PUBLIC INSURANCE PROGRAMS